buddy9880/pve-unattended-install/README.md

 # Proxmox Unattended Install

 Automated Proxmox VE installation using answer files and a local webserver.
+This was created for my own personal use.
+I originally made this public hoping I could just fetch my answers files from github but HTTP POST is not supported unfortunately.
+I decided to leave it public just in case anyone wants to use my file as a template.

 # Files
 - **pve-temp.toml** - Answer file with network, disk, and system configuration